 Visit the common terminology page for a list of frequently used CMU words and acronyms, explanations of their usage and more.

 The Associated Press (AP) Style is Carnegie Mellon University's preferred standard for grammar and punctuation rules.
 Hard copies of the current AP Stylebook and a digital service is available at apstylebook.com.
-If you are unable to purchase an AP Stylebook, Marketing & Communications has hard copies available.
+If you are unable to purchase an AP Stylebook, University Communications & Marketing has hard copies available.
 For more information, call 412-268-1613.

 The AP Stylebook should be your guide for: